DustinDoan315/binance_futures_bot/README.md

    ```

    The `python-binance` package can be swapped for any other library; in `bot/exchange.py` we illustrate how to use the official `binance-connector` client but do not import it to avoid unnecessary dependencies.

 2. **Configure your API keys:** Create a `.env` file or export environment variables `BINANCE_API_KEY` and `BINANCE_API_SECRET`.
    Ensure the keys have **read** and **trade** permissions but **no withdrawal rights**.
    > API keys are only required when you want to place live/signed requests.
 Data downloads and simulations can run without them.
 3. **Run in test mode:** Start the bot using one of the predefined scenarios:

    ```bash
    python run_bot.py --scenario safe
    ```

    Replace `safe` with `neutral` or `risky` to try the other risk profiles.
 The script will print out simulated signals and order parameters rather than placing real trades.
 Extra CLI flags:

-   * `--equity 2500` – override the default $1k sizing capital.
+- `--equity 2500` – override the default $1k sizing capital.
-   * `--limit 720` – request or simulate more candles for longer lookbacks.
+- `--limit 720` – request or simulate more candles for longer lookbacks.
-   * `--offline` – skip all network calls and rely on synthetic candles.
+- `--offline` – skip all network calls and rely on synthetic candles.
-   * `--monitor` – simulate multiple trades, keep an in-memory balance, and render a price/equity chart.
+- `--monitor` – simulate multiple trades, keep an in-memory balance, and render a price/equity chart.
-   * `--chart-file monitor.png` – choose where the monitoring chart is saved (defaults to `monitor_report.png`).
+- `--chart-file monitor.png` – choose where the monitoring chart is saved (defaults to `monitor_report.png`).
-   * `--monitor-live` – stream the candles in “real time” with an interactive chart that shows running PnL.
+- `--monitor-live` – stream the candles in “real time” with an interactive chart that shows running PnL.
-   * `--chart-delay 0.25` – control how fast the live chart updates (defaults to 0.5 s between candles).
+- `--chart-delay 0.25` – control how fast the live chart updates (defaults to 0.5 s between candles).
+- `--direction long|short|both` – restrict the bot to long-only, short-only, or keep both active (default).
-   * `--days 1` – automatically request enough candles to cover a full day at your chosen interval (e.g., 96 bars for 15 m).
+- `--days 1` – automatically request enough candles to cover a full day at your chosen interval (e.g., 96 bars for 15 m).
-   * Every order automatically uses 1/50 of the configured equity, so you can keep firing signals without over-allocating capital.
+- Every order automatically uses 1/30 of the configured equity, so you can keep firing signals without over-allocating capital.

 When `--monitor` is enabled the bot prints a trade-by-trade PnL log, shows the running “money flow” (simulated balance), and saves a PNG chart containing both the price action and the equity curve so you can visually track performance.

 `--monitor-live` opens an interactive matplotlib window that animates the price and equity curves while also displaying the current balance, open PnL, stop/target levels, and inline labels for every entry/exit price.
 Close the window (or press Ctrl+C in the terminal) to end the session.

 To replay “one day after today” on the 15 m chart, run: